 Everything was delicious but I'm giving this meal one star because my to-go plate was bullshit.
 WTF with all these green beans, Carol?

 Christmas dinner at Carol's was very nice and I had a lovely time.
 It was definitely better than the year we went to Phil's.
 Remember that?
 No ham, pasta.
 How is that a holiday dinner?
 We're not Italian unless Carol's DNA kit came up with that, too.
-But Bill had us eating fettuccine without so much as a meat sauce and we're all thinking a roast or something is coming next but that's it.
+But Phil had us eating fettuccine without so much as a meat sauce and we're all thinking a roast or something is coming next but that's it.
 Salad, noodles, some kind of wet cake and don't let the door hit you in the ass.
 After hours literally staring at each other in disbelief — no TV, mind you, because they're "limiting screen time" — we're on the road without so much as a foil-wrapped roll.
 An absolute shit show.

 The traffic getting to Carol's was ridiculous even though we left the house at the crack of dawn and parking was nonexistent so we ended up making larger and larger circles around the house looking for a sliver of curb until we were practically back on the highway.
 If I'd known we were going to hike for miles I'd have volunteered to bring something lighter than a crock pot of crab dip — I could have just bought a pie at Safeway like Brian's girlfriend whatshername, for Chrissake.
 Dinner was fine, I guess.
 But the parking takes it down to two stars.

 Where was the paleo?
 And don't say the ham because it was totally processed, not that I could break through the 2-inch brown sugar shell.
 It was bad as the crab dip or Phil's carbfest.
 If there had at least been pineapple like Gramma used to do, I could have picked at that.
 And the beer selection was the worst.